Deniz-Eren/dev-can-linux/src/kernel/README.md

 ## Support

-Current version aims to support all Linux PCI SJA1000 drivers for QNX 7.1 RTOS.
+Current version aims to support all Linux PCI SJA1000 drivers for QNX 8.0 and QNX 7.1 RTOS, for x86_64 and aarch64le target platforms.
+Additionally QNX 7.1 support exists for armv7le target platform.

 ## Aim